Ratangulati/CompileX/README.md

 ## Features
 - **Responsive Design:** A responsive and mobile & web friendly UI to provide a consistent experience across devices.

-- **Realtime Collaboration:** Users can collaborate in real-time, making it easy to work together on
+- **Realtime Collaboration:** Users can collaborate in real-time, making it easy to work together.

 - **Code Compilation:** Compile your code with judgeO and get the result in realtime.